mhujer/blog.martinhujer.cz/source/_posts/2018/2018-11-26-best-phpstorm-plugins-for-symfony-development.md

 ## Conclusion
 I can't imagine using PhpStorm for Symfony development without those plugins.
 They save me time and prevent mistakes by providing the magic auto-completion.

 Do you use some other useful plugins?
 Please let me know in the comments.

+_Update:_ If you are interested in plugins not directly related to Symfony, have a look at the [Essential PhpStorm plugins](https://localheinz.com/blog/2017/10/27/essential-phpstorm-plugins/) article by _localheinz_.